 Therefore, a settlement that gets your bills paid and your wage loss recovered is a good place to start.

 Amounts after lost wages and medical bills can vary depending on the circumstances.
-Non-economic losses such as pain and suffering, loss of enjoyment of life, and loss of consortium, are damages that are considered in conjunction with medical bills and lost wages and are directly attributable to the injuries sustained in the accident.
+Non-economic losses such as pain and suffering, loss of enjoyment of life, and loss of consortium, are some damages that are considered in conjunction with medical bills and lost wages and are directly attributable to the injuries sustained in the accident.

-Often the settlement of a personal injury case has as much to do with injuries, coverage and the relationship of the person's medical condition and the negligence of the defendant.
+Often the settlement of a personal injury case has as much to do with injuries, coverage, the relationship of the person's medical condition and the negligence of the defendant.
 Factors such as the amount of bills and lost wages, along with the type of insurance, and the circumstances of the accident also play an important role in assessing whether a settlement is good.

-We have had some situations where we thought a settlement that a client was getting while using another lawyer was inadequate, but within the range of the value for cases of a same type and similar circumstances.
+Our firm has had some situations where we thought a settlement that a client was getting while using another lawyer was inadequate, but within the range of the value for cases of a same type and similar circumstances.
 Unfortunately when that happens it is typically too late to change anything.